 History of AGS

-The American Graduate School of International Relations and Diplomacy inaugurated its program in the summer of 1994, in a classroom in the 16th district of Paris.
-The five students who made up that first class were from five different countries : already defining the international diversity that would be the future of AGSIRD.
+The American Graduate School of International Relations and Diplomacy - already going by the short acronym AGS - was registered with the French Ministry of Education on January 27th, 1994.
+It inaugurated its M.A. in International Relations and Diplomacy in the summer of 1994, in a classroom in the 16th district of Paris.
+The five students who made up that first class were from five different countries : already defining the international diversity that would be the future of the school.

 Since then, AGS has drawn students from across the globe - from the USA to Mongolia, from Kuwait to Japan, from Iceland to Madagascar, over 50 nationalities have been represented, with students ranging from recent university graduates to diplomats and other professionals seeking career advancement - now forming the international community of AGS alumni.

 AGS has also developed a network of educational partners to diversify its offering while reinforcing its expertise.
 In 1997, AGS started a partnership with the prestigious French university Paris Sud (Sceaux), starting the first in a range of dual degree programs in complementary disciplines: Strategic Negotiation and Diplomacy, French and European Union Law, International Peace and Conflict Resolution.

 In 2004, AGS moved its offices and classrooms to the building of Alliance Française, another one of its educational partners, through which it offers French language courses to its students.